mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(f(1, 2))  # TypeError
 ```

-Using `*` in your parameter list is more common than using `/`.
-A good use case for `*` is when your function has some parameters that modify or configure the main purpose of your function.
+A good use case for `*` is when your function has parameters that act as modifiers or configuration options.
 When that is the case, forcing those parameters to be keyword-only helps document the function call.

 For example, the built-in function `pow` has three parameters: